Mikhail Gasparov

 During his last years Gasparov was actively engaged in publishing the collected works of the Russian poet Osip Mandelstam.
+On April 10, 2005, three days before his seventieth birthday, he was baptized according to the Russian Orthodox rite.
+He died on November 7, 2005 and was buried next to his mother at the Miusskoye cemetery in Moscow.

 Commemorating Mikhail Gasparov, the Russian State University for the Humanities organises annual conferences dedicated to the main fields of Gasparov's academic research -- classical philology and Russian literature of the 19th and early 20th centuries.